i3uex/RadioRecsServices/README.md

 Python 3 is a requirement.

-These services are developed using a Jupyter notebook, to make development and iteration easier and faster.
-These advantages take their toll later, when the services have to be offered in a server.
+The services are developed using a Jupyter notebook, to make development and iteration easier and faster.
+These advantages take their toll later, when the services have to be deployed in a server.

 1. Execute `python3 -m pip install jupyter_kernel_gateway` to install the [Jupyter Kernel Gateway][jkg], a web server that provides headless access to Jupyter kernels.
 2. Execute `jupyter kernelgateway --generate-config` to generate the configuration file for Jupyter Kernel Gateway in a folder inside the user you are issuing these commands with.